Sheffield Steelers: Grand slam winning teams

-The Steelers have won the Grand Slam of all available trophies twice in their history.
+The Steelers have won the Grand Slam of all available trophies three times in their history.
 In the 1995–96 season they won the Benson & Hedges Cup, the league championship and the playoffs.
 In the 2000–01 season they won the Benson & Hedges Cup, the Challenge Cup, the league championship and the playoffs.
+In the 2023–24 season they won the Challenge Cup, the league championship and the playoffs.
 The players who played for the Steelers those seasons were: